Browse by Medical Category

 What are the most common side effects of the vaccines?

 The most common side effects include pain where the shot was given, fever, dizziness and nausea.
 In addition, some adolescents have fainted after receiving the vaccination, so the adolescent should consider sitting down for 15 minutes after receiving the vaccine.
-It does not cause or any serious neurological conditions.
+It does not cause mental retardation or any serious neurological conditions.

 Will women who have been vaccinated still need to have Pap tests?